-In the past any organisation obligated under the Packaging Waste Regulations and found not to be complying would have faced criminal prosecution.
+In the past any organisation obligated under the Packaging Waste Regulations that was found not to be complying would have faced criminal prosecution.
 The introduction of civil sanctions in January 2011 means that there are now more options available to the Environment Agency for dealing with non-compliant organisations.
 This is a positive change because organisations that have been non-compliant in the past may not necessarily face criminal prosecution.

-- Variable monetary penalties – a fine up to a maximum of £25,000 based on the severity of the offence
+Variable monetary penalties – a fine up to a maximum of £250,000 based on the severity of the offence

-- Prosecution – an option which may be used for the very worst offences
+Prosecution – an option which may be used for the very worst offences

-Who is Affected?
+Who is affected?

-If you would like more details about how we can help with any of the above, please contact one of our dedicated technical advisors on 08450 682 572, or complete our online enquiry form.
+If you would like more details about how we can help with any of the above, please contact one of our dedicated technical advisors on 03450 682 572, or complete our online enquiry form.